SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 #### Creating a Page

-New pages are by default *private*, they have to be explicitely added to the [table of content](#table-of-content "table of content") to be visible (or by making a [hyperlink](#hyperlinking) to the page in your own content).
+New pages are by default *private*, they have to be explicitly added to the [table of content](#table-of-content "table of content") to be visible (or by making a [hyperlink](#hyperlinking) to the page in your own content).
 The order of pages cannot be changed in the pages list,